 Justification: Updating dates 22 III-58 Texas College Work Study Program.
 Because of the positive effect of work study programs on student participation and success, funds appropriated above to Strategy B.1.5, College Work Study Program, are intended to maximize the extent to which state funds appropriated for student grants that are awarded with criteria requiring a work study component.
 23 III-58 Tobacco Funds - Baylor College of Medicine-Permanent Endowment Fund.
 Included in the amounts appropriated to Baylor College of Medicine in Strategy E.1.3, Tobacco-Permanent Endowment is an estimated appropriation of amounts available for distribution or investment returns out of the Permanent Endowment Fund for the Baylor College of Medicine. a.
 Amounts available for distribution or investment returns in excess of the amounts estimated above are also appropriated.
-In the event that amounts available for distribution or investment returns available for distribution or investment satisfies available for distribution or investment returns in excess of the amounts estimated above are also appropriated.
 In the event that amounts available for distribution or investment returns are less than the amounts estimated above, this Act may not be construed as appropriating funds to makeup the difference. b.
-All balances of estimated appropriations from the Permanent Endowment Fund for the Baylor College of Medicine ar all balances from the institution's allocation from the amounts available for distribution out of the Permanent Health Fund for Higher Education, at the close of the fiscal year ending August 31, 2021 2023, estimated to be \$0 (and included in the Method of Finance above), and the income to said fund during the fiscal years beginning September 2021 2023, are appropriated.
+All balances of estimated appropriations from the Permanent Endowment Fund for the Baylor College of Medicine at all balances from the institution's allocation from the amounts available for distribution out of the Permanent Health Fund for Higher Education, at the close of the fiscal year ending August 31, 2021 2023, estimated to be \$0 (and included in the Method of Finance above), and the income to said fund during the fiscal years beginning September 2021 2023, are appropriated.
 Any unexpended appropriations made above as of August 31, 2022 2024, are appropriated for the same purposes for fiscal year 2023 2025.
 Justification: Updating dates 24 III-59 Annual Financial Aid Report.
 The Coordinating Board shall present an annual report concerning student financial aid at Texas public and independent institutions of higher education.
 This report shall be provided to the Legislative Budget Board b November 1 of each calendar year.
 25 III-59 Physician Education Loan Repayment Program Retention Rates.
 The Texas Higher Education Coordinating Board shall report the results of a survey of physicians who have completed a Physician Education Loan Repayment Program application in which the physician agreed to practice in a health professional shortage area in exchange for a loan repayment award to determine rates of retention in those shortage areas and counties.
 The Texas Higher Education Coordinating Board shall report the results of the survey in its Annual Financial Aid Report of every even numbered year.
 26 III-59 Texas Armed Services Scholarship Program Out of the funds appropriated above in Strategy B.1.8, Texas Armed Services Scholarship Program, any unexpended balances on hand on or after March 1 of each year shall be transferred to the TEXAS Grant Program and are hereby appropriated for the purpose set forth in Strategy B.1.1.
 Any payments received on Texas Armed Services Scholarship Program loans are appropriated to Strategy A.1.2 for administration of the program.